Quasiflats in hierarchically hyperbolic spaces: Introduction

 \subsection{Outline}

 Section~\ref{sec:background} contains background on hierarchically hyperbolic spaces, wallspaces/cube complexes, median and coarse median spaces, and asymptotic cones.
 In Section~\ref{sec:hull_level} we build walls in hulls of finite sets, proving Theorem~\ref{thm:cubulated_hulls}.
 The main goal of Section~\ref{sec:quasiflats_and_cones} is to prove Corollary~\ref{cor:fixed_flat_ball_hull}, showing that balls in quasiflats in an HHS can be uniformly well-approximated by hulls of uniformly finite sets of points.
-In Section~\ref{sec:main}, we develop background on standard orthants in HHS, and then prove Theorem~\ref{thmi:main}, as well as stronger versions in which we control both the number of standard orthants (using a volume growth argument) and the distance from the quasiflat to the approximating orthants, in terms of the quasi-isometry constants.
-In Section~\ref{sec:standard_flat}, we impose additional assumptions on an HHS enabling one to study the effect of quasi-isometries on the underlying combinatorial structure; see Theorem~\ref{thm:clique_map}; it is in this section that we give a new proof of quasi-isometric rigidity of the mapping class group, i.e., Theorem~\ref{thm:mcg_rigid}.
-Finally, in Section~\ref{sec:factored}, we discuss factored spaces, proving Theorem~\ref{thm:cone_bound} and its important consequence yielding induced quasi-isometries of factored spaces, Corollary~\ref{cor:induced_qi}.
+In Section~\ref{sec:main}, we develop background on standard orthants in HHSs, and then prove Theorem~\ref{thmi:main}.
+We also prove stronger versions in which we control both the number of standard orthants (using a volume growth argument) and the distance from the quasiflat to the approximating orthants, in terms of the quasi-isometry constants.
+In Section~\ref{sec:standard_flat}, we impose additional assumptions on an HHS enabling one to study the effect of quasi-isometries on the underlying combinatorial structure; see Theorem~\ref{thm:clique_map}.
+It is in this section that we give a new proof of quasi-isometric rigidity of the mapping class group, i.e., Theorem~\ref{thm:mcg_rigid}.
+Finally, in Section~\ref{sec:factored}, we discuss factored spaces.
+We first prove Theorem~\ref{thm:cone_bound} and then deduce Corollary~\ref{cor:induced_qi}, which is about induced quasi-isometries of factored spaces.